NoroffFEU/development-platforms/vue.js-case-study.md

 ## Brief History

 Vue was created by Evan You, a Google software engineer, in 2013 and had its official release in 2014.
 The name derives from the French word vue, meaning view.
 Evan wanted to create a framework that was lightweight and included the best parts from Angular, which he had been using at Google.

+Here is a timeline highlighting the major events:

 - 2013: Version .6 In December Evan You created the first version of Vue.
 - 2014: Version .8 First public release.
 - 2015: Version 1 released